Web Video Cast: Cast Web Video to Your TV

 Supported TVs and Streaming Devices

-CastBrowser supports six casting protocols, which means it works with virtually every TV and streaming device on the market.
+CastBrowser supports six casting protocols, which means it works with most modern TVs and streaming devices on the market.
 Here's the full breakdown:

 Not sure which protocol your TV uses?
 CastBrowser auto-discovers all compatible devices on your network.
 Just open the app, tap the cast icon, and your TV will appear in the list if it supports any of these six protocols.